IaaC/MaCAD-AIA22-Game-of-Green/README.md

 ## How To Use This Repo
 01. Use <a href="Collabs/01_GAME_OF_GREEN_EXTRACT_DATA.ipynb" target="_blank">The 1st Collab</a> to extract the data from:
- - Study points dataset from QGIS. you would need the geojson file of the streets points in <a href="https://drive.google.com/file/d/1hdL0OvPkrSNWfaoibtSDqB0o2tm46R8I/view?usp=sharing" target="_blank">here</a>
+ - Study points dataset from QGIS. you can find the geojson file of the streets points in <a href="https://drive.google.com/file/d/1hdL0OvPkrSNWfaoibtSDqB0o2tm46R8I/view?usp=sharing" target="_blank">here</a>
  - OSM using OSMNX library (https://www.openstreetmap.org/)
  - The POWER Project by NASA using it's API (https://power.larc.nasa.gov/) Provides solar and meteorological data sets from NASA research for support of renewable energy, building energy efficiency and agricultural needs.
  - Open Data from Austria's Goverment Web (https://www.data.gv.at/)